Instructional videos and user guides available at the bottom of the page.

 There are no fees to access or upload information onto Dogs and Cats Online.

-Veterinary Surgeons in SA will have an obligation to upload, into Dogs and Cats Online, information about desexing procedures which they conduct.
+Veterinary Surgeons in SA will have an obligation to enter information about dog and cat desexing procedures they conduct into Dogs and Cats Online onto an animal's record.

 Dogs and Cats Online will become the official record of microchipping and desexing procedures in SA and will largely replace the need for Veterinary Surgeons to issue certificates.